The Ergohacks Verdict

 As stated the farm is old, and combined with its commanding position perched up high on the side of the Cotswolds escarpment, it is the perfect place for visitors from all walks of life.
-Families are very welcome – with a area put aside for rabbits, guinea pigs, goats, rare breed pigs (including William and Kate our Kune Kune’s), ducks, and geese.
+Families are very welcome – with an area put aside for rabbits, guinea pigs, goats, rare breed pigs (including William and Kate our Kune Kune’s), ducks, and geese.
 Free range chickens wonder around the farm with the occasional escape of a piglet or goat creating lots of fun.”

 Manor Farm is a working farm and the campsite is located in a small field adjacent to the farm shop.
 The bathrooms are clean and can be found at the top of a set of stairs amongst the farm buildings.
 It’s a beautiful place to stay with gorgeous views and although the field is slightly sloped, its level enough for comfortable camping.

-There is no formal on-site entertainment, no game room, in-door pool, children’s play park or pamphlets handed out with trails and puzzles when you check-in.
+There is no formal on-site entertainment, no game room, indoor pool, children’s play park or pamphlets handed out with trails and puzzles when you check-in.
 Manor Farm has something better.
-On arrival we were immediately invited to have a close look at the chicken raising some ducklings in the farm yard next to the goat.
+On arrival, we were immediately invited to have a close look at the chicken raising some ducklings in the farmyard next to the goat.
 We spent a good while guessing which of the Kune Kune pigs were William and which was Kate because children and city people can’t tell the difference.
 Ruby, the very friendly farm dog was delighted to make new friends and we spent the afternoon pitching a tent whilst playing “Stick” and “Chase.”